SaaS technology

 SaaS programming stack considerations

 • Introduce new features to production seamlessly, with minimal human interaction, and in a predictable, error-free way.
+As user numbers climb and features get more complex, the stack should be able to scale without sacrificing performance.
 For example, use Continuous Delivery DevOps tools.

 • Automate scaling and managing production and staging environments, requiring minimal human effort.